La Center Chief of Police Denny to retire

-On Tuesday, Marc Denny, the Chief of Police for the city of La Center announced he is retiring from his position Friday, Jan.
-29. Denny is relocating to Iowa where he is set to serve as the Chief of Police for the city of Burlington, according to a press release from La Center.
+On Tuesday, Jan.
+5, Marc Denny, the chief of police for the city of La Center, announced he is retiring from his position Friday, Jan.
+29. Denny is relocating to Iowa where he is set to serve as the chief of police for the city of Burlington, according to a press release from La Center.

-The city plans to hire a police professional Washington State to serve an interim term while a new police chief is found.
+The city plans to hire a police professional from Washington state to serve an interim term while a new police chief is found.

 Health restrictions surrounding COVID-19 restrict the city’s ability to host a large gathering to acknowledge Denny’s retirement.
-However, La Center Mayor Greg Thornton anticipates a formal demonstration of appreciation for Chief Denny during an upcoming virtual City Council meeting.
+However, Thornton anticipates a formal demonstration of appreciation for Denny during an upcoming virtual city council meeting.

 (0) comments